 A safety defect in the ignition system of various General Motors vehicles sold between 1997 and 2014, including popular models in the Buick, Cadillac, Chevrolet, Oldsmobile, Pontiac and Saturn lines, has resulted in severe and permanent GM ignition injuries and deaths.
 Due to low torque in the ignition key cylinder, the affected vehicles can switch from “run” to “off” while in motion, causing a loss of power to the electrical system.
 Without power steering, brakes, or airbags, drivers and passengers are at risk of serious car accidents.
 This section provides an overview of GM ignition injuries.

-Approximately 6 million vehicles have been recalled as a part of the GM ignition recall, due to a dangerous driving condition that results from a design defect in the ignition switch and key.
+Approximately 30 million vehicles have been recalled as a part of the GM ignition recall, due to a dangerous driving condition that results from a design defect in the ignition switch and key.
 Through no fault of their own, drivers using these vehicles can be severely injured or killed if the key or steering column is touched or jostled.
 Due to the ignition defect, the key can switch from the “run” position to the “off” position while the vehicle is in motion, causing a loss of power to the brakes, steering, and air bags.
 Without brakes and steering, the vehicle is difficult to maneuver; furthermore, passengers in the vehicle will take the brunt of any collision that occurs due to airbag failure.
-The General Motors ignition recall applies to vehicles in the Chevrolet, Pontiac, and Saturn lines, including some models years ranging from 2005 – 2010.
+The General Motors ignition recall applies to vehicles in the Buick, Cadillac, Chevrolet, Oldsmobile, Pontiac, and Saturn lines, including some models years ranging from 1997 - 2014.